-- 1. Corporal (physical) punishment, including grabbing, pulling, squeezing, pinching, shaking, or biting a child; - 2.
+- 1. Corporal (physical) punishment, including grabbing, squeezing, pinching, shaking, or biting a child; - 2.
 Threats of corporal punishment; - 3.
 Any punishment associated with food, naps, blankets/toys, or toileting; - 4.
 Picking up, lifting, and/or dragging a child by hands or arms; - 5.
 Hitting or tapping a child with a hand or instrument; - 6.
 Putting anything in or on a child's mouth; - 7.
 Humiliating, ridiculing, rejecting, or yelling at a child; - 8.
 Subjecting a child to harsh, abusive, or profane language; - 9.
 Placing a child in a locked or dark room, bathroom, or closet, with or without the door closed; - 10.
 Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age; and - 11.
-Inappropriate restraint of a child or placing a child in a restrictive device for time-out.
+Inappropriate restraint of a child.